Moshannon State Forest Wild and Natural Areas

 Pennsylvania’s state forest system includes dozens of special wild and natural areas set aside to protect unique or unusual biologic, geologic, scenic and historical features or to showcase outstanding examples of the state’s major forest communities.

 Marion Brooks Natural Area

 This natural area is located adjacent to the Quehanna Highway at the edge of the Quehanna Wild Area.
-Marion Brooks Natural Area contains 975 acres, a portion of which is an almost pure stand of white birch.
+The Marion Brooks Natural Area contains 975 acres -- a portion of which is an almost pure stand of white birch.

 Quehanna Wild Area